 SXSW EDU: Focusing on Equity to Address Chronic Absenteeism

 What does it take to reduce chronic absenteeism?
-Practices that address educational inequities and ensure students feel seen, heard and valued by their school community show promise, City Year’s District Learning Network will share this spring at SXSW EDU, which has been cancelled because of the new coronavirus.
+Practices that address educational inequities and ensure students feel seen, heard and valued by their school community show promise, City Year’s District Learning Network was scheduled to share this spring at SXSW EDU, which has been cancelled because of the new coronavirus.
 Organizers are exploring rescheduling options.

 Building equitable practices to improve attendance was a focal point last year for the network, which brings together school district leaders to tackle an issue facing public education by sharing their successes and failures and collaborating to improve schools.

-Meralis Hood, executive director of City Year Milwaukee, and network member Dr. Quentina Timoll, assistant superintendent of East Baton Rouge Parish Schools in Louisiana, will share some attendance strategies during a talk at SXSW EDU on March 11 in Austin, Texas.
+Meralis Hood, executive director of City Year Milwaukee, and network member Dr. Quentina Timoll, assistant superintendent of East Baton Rouge Parish Schools in Louisiana, had planned to share the network’s attendance strategies during a talk at SXSW EDU in Austin, Texas.

-Find out more by reading an essay below by Dr. Timoll and other members of the District Learning Network’s 2018-2019 cohort initially published in Sept.
+Find out more by reading an essay below by Dr. Timoll and other members of the District Learning Network’s 2018-2019 cohort first published in Sept.
 2019.

 United by our commitment to address chronic absenteeism, seven of us—all with senior leadership experience in school districts across the country—gathered to share local perspectives and strategize possible solutions to increase student attendance.

 Convened by City Year’s District Learning Network—an initiative that brings together leaders from City Year’s partner school districts to develop and refine strategies for improving student outcomes–we set out to explore the root causes of chronic absenteeism.

 Based on our decades of combined experience working in schools that experience high rates of chronic absenteeism, we believe that in order to dramatically improve attendance, we must create more equitable and welcoming learning environments where each student can build on their strengths, take ownership of their learning and thrive.